Muzeum is the storefront location of the Great Canadian Roadshow.

 Britannia from the Royal Mint

-Our rates for bullion bars/ingots and rounds are primarily based on the market value for gold, silver or platinum – and their respective weight and manufacturer.
+Our rates for bullion bars, ingots, wafers and rounds are primarily based on the market value for gold, silver or platinum – and their respective weight and manufacturer.

-Bars and rounds do not have a legal tender attributed to them and are generally sold at a lower premium than a coin and in turn are bought back at a lower premium as well.
+Bars and rounds do not have a legal tender attributed to them and are generally sold at a lower premium than a coin.

 Muzeum guarantees the highest payout for your bullion products – and our best price guarantee means we will always beat any competitors quote!

-We are always looking to buy the following brands:
+We are always looking to buy silver and buy gold from the following brands:

 Australian Mint